uehaj/groovyz/README.md

 Why I write this?
 ==================

-Type class is a language construct which available languages Haskell, Scala and Rust and so on.
+Type class is a language construct which is available in languages Haskell, Scala and Rust and so on.
 As my personal impression, it was difficult to understand.
 So I'd like to explain through implementing it on super self-customizable language, Groovy.